Giordanoadv/Giordanoadv/README.md

 Former lawyer leveraging analytical rigor and problem-solving skills to pivot into software development.
 Passionate about LegalTech, automation, and open-source projects where law meets technology.

-🔹 Currently: Learning full-stack development, contributing to projects, and documenting my journey.
+🔹 Currently: Learning Java development and studying Computer Science; contributing to projects and documenting my journey.
-🔹 Goal: Build efficient, accessible tech solutions with a legal background perspective.

 Let’s connect!
 Open to collaborations, mentorship, and innovative ideas. :metal:
 <br>